 The logic of Refs.~\cite{Polchinski:1999br,Susskind:1998vk,Heemskerk:2012mn} was as follows.
 Consider the action of the form

 where $F_{\mu\nu}$ is the field strength and $D_\mu X_I$ is the covariant derivative.
-We focus on the 't Hooft large-$N$ limit ($\lambda=g^2N$: fixed, the energy $E\sim N^2$).
-Via the 't Hooft counting, we obtain $\langle {\rm Tr}X_I^2\rangle\sim N^2$.
+We focus on the 't Hooft large-$N$ limit ($\lambda=g^2N$: fixed, the energy $E\sim N^2$).\footnote{Other parameter regions can be studied in similar manners.} Via the 't Hooft counting, we obtain $\langle {\rm Tr}X_I^2\rangle\sim N^2$.
 Hence typical eigenvalues of $X_I^2$ and $X_I$ should scale as $N$ and $\sqrt{N}$, respectively.
 This scaling is not expected from a dual gravity point of view; for $p<3$, the entire bulk region where the weakly-curved gravity picture is valid is covered, and for $p=3$, the sub-AdS region is covered.
 Furthermore, a similar argument shows that the commutator $[X_I,X_J]$ is far from zero.
+The noncommutativity is so large that, when $X_1$ is diagonalized, $X_{2,3,\cdots}$ are not close to diagonal at all.
 Hence D-branes and open strings form a big fuzz filling a large portion of the bulk geometry.
 This argument uses only the 't Hooft counting, and hence, it applies to the low-energy states including the ground state.

 Ref.~\cite{Hanada:2021ipb} showed this argument is not correct, and resolved the issue (i).
 Let us take the D0-brane theory as an example.
 (Generalization to other theories is straightforward.)
 The Hamiltonian is given by